 Additionally, Foster also offers a Certificate of International Studies in Business (CISB), a rigorous and integrative supplement to its business degree.
 CISB students take part in study abroad, foreign language immersion, and area studies coursework.

 For ambitious students, the Fosters Honors Program offers an intensified academic experience with opportunities for research and class-based projects, honors sections, and greater access with researchers and practitioners.
 Honors students graduate from the Foster School “With Distinction.”

 All Foster business students need to complete 72 business credits, of which a minimum of 53 need to be upper division.
-Additionally, because the B-school requires a large portion of the curriculum come from upper division courses, many of the classes that Foster students take require a group project and presentation — a characteristic that alumni speak highly of.
+Additionally, because the B-school requires a large portion of the curriculum come from upper division courses, many of the classes that Foster students take require a group project and presentation.

 HIGH-QUALITY RESOURCES, CASE COMPETITIONS, AND CAPSTONE PROJECTS